technocrat/victor-hugo/content/about.md

 date: "2018-08-04"
 ---

 Richard Careaga lives in Kirkland, Washington, a suburb of Seattle.
-He studies analytic data science, walks, cooks, reads history and biography and contemplates visiting Iceland before they turn it into a *Game of Throne* theme park.
+He studies analytic data science, walks, cooks, reads history and biography and contemplates visiting Iceland before they turn it into a *Game of Thrones* theme park.

 A Data Scientist is either a computer science expert interested in algorithms and operations optimization or a domain expert interested in solving problems with direct application.
 I’m the domain expert.